markbame/shopi/README.md

-#Super Fast and light weight bundles
+#SHOP WITH SOCIAL NETWORK - REACT SSR FIREBASE - MMR for development mode

-you can also pre transpile before running in production
+* You can also pre transpile before running in production
+* You can deploy in heroku for staging or production

-## Getting started
+### Getting started

-* clone the project
+* clone the project: `git clone <git url>`
-* npm install
+* `npm install`
-* run `npm yarn dev` - starts ssr, webpack watch and hot reload
+* run `npm run dev` - for mmr development
+* run `npm run devbuild` - fast development build
-* run `npm yarn prod` - for production
+* run `npm run build` - for production

 ### formatting, es2017+, etc.